 Room-in-a-box, Mar 2017

-See the Escape Room The Game: Prison Break review for general comments about the Escape Room The Game bundle – this scenario is only available as part of the set.
+See the [[Prison Break]] review for general comments about the Escape Room The Game bundle – this scenario is only available as part of the set.

 Virus has a laboratory find-the-antidote plot, another staple theme for escape games.
 The background story doesn’t entirely stand up to inspection, but the three game stages follow a clear narrative progression, and the link from part two to part three is particularly clever.